ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 ``condition``
    is a series of boolean (``true`` or ``false``) values that is used to trigger the alert.
-   ``true`` means that the alert condition is met and the alert should trigger. ``false`` means that the alert condition is not met and the alert should not trigger.
+   ``true`` means the alert condition is met and the alert should trigger. ``false`` means the alert condition is not met and the alert should not trigger.
 It is a required argument.

 ``title``